lequeso/awesomeincu-2015/_posts/2015-07-28-july-week-of-code.md

 ---
 layout: post
 title: July Week of Code
-description: Students learn more than programming at Awesome Inc U's learn-to-code summer camp
+description: Students learn more than programming at We Love Pasta's learn-to-code summer camp
 category:
 tags: [learntocode, weekofcode, students]
 ---